Marfan Syndrome

 Non-pharmacological Prevention

-- Genetic counseling for affected families.
+Genetic counseling for affected individuals and family members

 Outcome & Complications